mia-oww/stylegan-detector-api/README.md

-StyleGAN Detector Revamp (Currently In Progress)
+StyleGAN Detector Revamp (Work in progress)

 Overview:

-This project is a modernization of a legacy StyleGAN image detection system originally built to classify whether an image of a human face was generated using StyleGAN or not.
-I am currently refactoring the original source code into a modular, scalable API and preparing it for integration with a web interface.
-This is specifically for the API, web-development will be in a seperate Repo.
+This project documents the refactorization of a legacy StyleGAN image detection system that was initially developed to determine whether a given image of a human face was generated using StyleGAN technology or a real image.
+The core detection mechanism relies on neural networks implemented in Python, which analyze facial images to effectively differentiate between AI-generated and authentic human faces.
+Currently, the original source code is undergoing a careful refactoring process to transform it into a modular and scalable API architecture that can support future expansion and integration.
+At this time, the neural networks powering the detection system are actively being trained and optimized to improve their accuracy and reliability.
+This repository is dedicated exclusively to the development of the API layer, while the web interface responsible for user interaction and experience is being developed in a separate repository.
+Once the API is fully operational and the models are sufficiently trained, the frontend web interface will be integrated to provide a seamless and efficient user-facing platform for AI image detection.

 Link to original project: https://github.com/ksmolko/stylegan-detector/tree/main?tab=readme-ov-file